 About the Economic History Society fellowships

-DEADLINE EXTENDED TO 10 APRIL (with possible further extension), with references due 24 April.
+DEADLINE EXTENDED TO 17 APRIL, with references due 1 May.
 If you or your referees are unable to meet this deadline due to issues related to COVID-19, please contact us at IHR.Fellowships@sas.ac.uk.

 The Economic History Society, in conjunction with the Institute of Historical Research, offers up to four one-year postdoctoral fellowships in economic and/or social history, tenable at the Institute.